 No Bravo themed menu would be complete without a recipe from their best cooking show, Top Chef.

 Winner of the “Fan Favorite” award, Fabio Viviani contributes this crowd-pleaser.
 And who could forget Viviani from Season 5 and Top Chef: All-Stars?
 His food and charm won over the judges and viewers alike.
-Since the show, he has released a few cookbooks and been showcased on Good Morning America and the Food Network.
+Since the show, he has released a few cookbooks and been a guest on Good Morning America and the Food Network.

-Using just four ingredients, waffle fries, horseradish, turkey, and seasoning, these turkey bites are easy to prepare and come together in minutes.
-Don’t let the simplicity fool you, they pack flavor!
+Using just four ingredients; waffle fries, horseradish, turkey, and seasoning, these turkey bites are easy to prepare and come together in minutes.
+Don’t let the simplicity fool you; they pack flavor!